-There is consensus on the fact that there has been an erosion of governance which has resulted in the abandonment of the poorest and the most marginal precisely at the moment when global events have made them most vulnerable to dislocation and catastrophe.
-10 Assistance to 'economically - politically disenfranchised' groups should not be dispensed as charity, rather as entitlement of citizenship.
+There is consensus on the fact that there has been an erosion of governance which has resulted in the abandonment of the poorest and the most marginal precisely at the moment when global events have ibid, p.
+33.

 Faring J and D.J Lavis (ed.)
 (1993), Non-Government Organisation and the State in Asia, Routledge, London, p.
 34.